GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/healthcheck.md

 The health check can be configured as follows:
 - `healthcheck.@PLUGIN@-outstanding-tasks.projects`: The repo(s) that
 the health check will track outstanding replication tasks against.
 Multiple entries are supported.
+If not specified, all the outstanding replication tasks are tracked.
 - `healthcheck.@PLUGIN@-outstanding-tasks.periodOfTime`: The time for
 which the check needs to be successful, in order for the instance to be marked healthy.
-If the time unit is omitted it defaults to seconds.
+If the time unit is omitted it defaults to milliseconds.
 Values should use common unit suffixes to express their setting:

 * ms, milliseconds